OpenScanEu/OpenScan/README.md

 `httpStatic: '/home/pi/shared/',`

-Add the following palettes to NodeRed:
+Add the some palettes to NodeRed:

 `node-red-stop`